LimeChain/gosemble/docs/2-go-to-wasm.md

-# Research Feasibility of a Go Runtime - Oct 2022
+# Research Feasibility of a Go Runtime - Aug 2022

 ## Abstract

+The lack of diversity and ease of use of Polkadot Runtimes is a barrier that stops Polkadot from living up to its full promise.
+The Polkadot community should as a whole address this problem.

+While there are several choices for implementing Polkadot Hosts, C++, Rust, and Go, the only option for writing Polkadot Runtimes is Rust.
+There are too many good things to say about Rust, but it is well-known that it has a steep learning curve.
+On the other hand, Go is a language focused on simplicity that is gaining popularity among software developers nowadays.
+It is modern, powerful, and fast, backed by Google and used in many of their software, thus making it an ideal candidate for implementing Polkadot Runtimes.
+Arguably, other Blockchain networks (e.g Cosmos) have gained significant adoption due to the lower barrier for entry (compared to Rust).

+To be feasible to develop Polkadot Runtime in Go, there are technological challenges that need to be cleared out first.
+This research is aimed at those challenges.

+## 1. Introduction

-The idea of writing Polkadot Runtimes in Go is exciting, mainly because of Go's simplicity and automatic memory management.
-However Polkadot's design decisions around memory management could potentialy make Go's main selling points pointless.
-Although the language specification doesn't mention how it should manage its memory, the Go community recognizes it as a language with GC, and anything else would be more like a different language with a similar syntax.
-So aren't we setting up ourselves for failure with Go right from the beginning?
+Writing Polkadot Runtimes in Go is exciting, mainly because of Go's simplicity and automatic memory management.
+However, there are doubts if Polkadot's design decisions are well suited to the design and toolchain support of Go.
+Notably, producing Wasm compatible with Polkadot is not supported in any Go toolchain and Polkadot design decisions around memory management could potentially make pointless some of Go's main selling points.
+Although the language specification doesn't mention how it should manage its memory, the Go community recognizes it as a language with GC.

+So aren't we setting up ourselves for failure with Go right from the start?
+This research aims to provide conclusions if Go is a suitable choice to write Polkadot Runtimes and further aid the development of a Go toolchain capable of producing compatible Wasm.

-Questions we are gonna try to answer:
+Here is a list of questions we are going to try to give answers to:
-* What are the design decisions behind Substrate's architecture - Webassembly specification, Host/Runtime interaction, Runtime memory management?
+* What are the design decisions behind Polkadot's architecture - WebAssembly specification, Host/Runtime interaction, Runtime memory management?
-* On top of which Webassembly features is Substrate built on?
+* What is the state of the WebAssembly specification incorporated in Polkadot?
 Current limitations and proposals that might help in the future?
-* Which compiler toolchain is best suited for producing Wasm with GC managed runtime - LLVM or Binaryen?
+* Which compiler framework is best suited for targeting Wasm from a language with GC-managed runtime - LLVM, Binaryen, Emscripten?
-* How Go and TinyGo internals work and differ from each other - compiler, runtime, GC?
+* How Go and TinyGo internals work and differ - compiler, runtime, GC?
-* What are the challenges of implementing a Substrate Runtime with GC managed language like Go?
+* What are the challenges of implementing a Polkadot Runtime with GC-managed language like Go?

-* What are the steps required to implement PoC toolchain and future improvements?
+After all the background research is done, a proof of concept toolchain is provided together with the research that describes all the steps required to implement it and future improvements.

+But why is it so important to write in Go beside the above said?
+The main reason is that the Polkadot ecosystem does not have enough diversity of Runtime implementations and developing a toolchain would allow the development of Go framework similar to Substrate that will address that issue.

+## 2. Background

-## Substrate design decisions
+## 2.1.
+The design decisions behind Polkadot's architecture

-**WebAssembly MVP specification**
+In addition to the [Polkadot spec](https://github.com/w3f/polkadot-spec) here is a list of important points that deserve to be addressed.

+### 2.1.1.
+WebAssembly specification

-The Runtime Wasm module targets [WebAssembly MVP](https://github.com/WebAssembly/design/blob/main/MVP.md) without any extensions enabled.
+The Runtime Wasm module targets [WebAssembly MVP](https://github.com/WebAssembly/design/blob/main/MVP.md) without any extensions enabled, which supports a limited set of instructions compared to Webassembly 1.0.
-Module's domain-specific API consists of:
+It is expected to have a very domain-specific API that consists of:
 * exported API functions, the business logic (`Core_version`, `Core_execute_block`, `Core_initialize_block`, etc).
 * imported Host provided functions (`ext_allocator_malloc_version_1`, `ext_allocator_free_version_1`, etc).
 * imported Host provided memory.